 • Just make sure you have receipts to back it up

-Honest take: Spend 30 minutes every Friday night filing receipts and uploading them to a folder.
+Spend 30 minutes every Friday night filing receipts and uploading them to a folder.
 Takes nothing, saves you a headache when tax time comes.

-Google Business Profile (FREE, ESSENTIAL):
+Google Business Profile (FREE, DO THIS FIRST):

 • Go to Google Business and claim your business